ultimatile/Cytnx/docs/source/perf_tune/tensorelem.rst

 The return of **at()** is directly a Scalar.
 Further more, it has less overhead than **operator()** in the case of single element accessing.

-* Result for comparing two method on a Tensor with shape(3,4,5), with repeatly 100k times single element accessing:
+* Result for comparing two method on a Tensor with shape(3,4,5), with repeatedly 100k times single element accessing:

 .. code-block:: text